How Anthropic Teams Use Claude Code

 - Make the smallest coherent patch.

-- Run the narrowest useful test first, then broader tests when risk justifies it.
+- Run the narrowest useful test first, then broaden when risk justifies it.

 - Summarize changed files, tests run, and remaining uncertainty before review.